DigiScore/neoscore/doc/extending/extending_neoscore.rst

 .. note::

-   For those more familiar with GUI systems, Neoscore's interactive runtime acts essentially like an immediate-mode GUI.
+   For those more familiar with GUI systems, neoscore's interactive runtime acts essentially like an immediate-mode GUI.
 This is despite the fact that Qt is a retained-mode framework, and that discrepancy is why animations can't run smoothly.
 Eventually we would like to migrate to something like `imgui <https://github.com/ocornut/imgui>`_ to resolve this.
 There are no technical hurdles to this that we know of, just time constraints.
 If you want to take a shot at this, get in touch!

+.. _advanced rendering:

 Rendering
 ---------